 I met my husband, Brandon, at the North Dakota State Fair in 2010.
 We got married in 2015 and I have been a North Dakota resident since 2018.
 I have since increased my love for the outdoors, growing my own garden, fishing on Lake Sakakawea, bow hunting whitetail deer, calling coyotes with my husband, and raising our husky shepherd pup, Tikka.

-My name is Ethan Marburger.
-I am the Farm Bill Specialist for Pierce and McHenry Counties.
-I started working for the North Dakota Association of Soil Conservation Districts on August 10th, 2020.
+My name is Blake Sogge.
+I am the Farm Bill Specialist for McIntosh, Logan, and Emmons Counties.
+I started in this position with the NDASCD May 24, 2021.

 I have lived in South-Central North Dakota most of my life.
 At age 15, I started working for a crop consultant who also ran a family farm.
 It was here where I stared to grow a passion for agriculture, and more specifically, the agronomy side of it.
 After a few years working there, I started as a full-time crop consultant, which has prepared me for this Farm Bill Specialist position.

 I have a love for everything outdoors and for conservation.
 My lifestyle revolves around hunting, fishing, and camping.
 When I am not working, you can find me in a spread of goose decoys with a camera or on a boat casting jigs with friends.
 My previous work experience showed me the importance of conservation on the landscape, and in this position, I hope to contribute to conservation and health of our land as much as I possibly can.